-- a) Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - b) Professional evidence that outlines exceptional family circumstances making clear why only one school can meet he child's needs. - c) If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - d) For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.
+- Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs. - If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.